vrimsha/stock-analysis/README.md

 <br>I have compared All Stocks “Return” results in 2017 and 2018.</br>

-<br>In 2017 almost all 12 tickers went up in return by minimum 5%, maximum 199.4% except ticker: TERP.
+<br>In 2017 almost all 12 tickers went up in return by minimum 5% and maximum 199.4% except ticker: TERP.
 It went down by 7.2%.</br>

  ![VBA_Challenge_2017_result.png](VBA_Challenge_2017_result.png)